rakhimov/scram/doc/fta_mcs_algorithms.rst

 ==========================================

 Steps in the algorithm for minimal cut set generation from a fault tree.
-This algorithm is similar to the MOCUS algorithm.
+This algorithm is similar to the MOCUS algorithm [Rau03]_.

 **Rule 1.** Each OR gate generates new rows(sets) in the table(set) of cut sets